scil/LaravelFly/readme.md

 ### 1. [laravel-swoole](https://github.com/swooletw/laravel-swoole)

 It is alse a safe sollution.
-It is light.It has supported Lumen and websocket.
+It has supported Lumen and websocket.
 Its doc is great and also useful for LaravelFly.

 The main difference is that in laravel-swoole user's code will be processed by a new `app` cloned from SwooleTW\Http\Server\Application::$application and laravel-swoole updates related container bindings to the new app.
 However in LaravelFly, the sandbox is not a new app, but an item in the $corDict of the unique application container.
 In LaravelFly, most other objects such as `app`, `event`.... always keep one object in a worker process, `clone` is not used at all by default.
 LaravelFly makes most of laravel objects keep safe on their own.
 It's about high cohesion & low coupling and the granularity is at the level of app container or services/objects.
 For users of laravel-swoole, it's a big challenge to handle the relations of multiple packages and objects which to be booted before any requests.
 Read [Stale Reference](https://github.com/scil/LaravelFly/wiki/clone-and-Stale-Reference).